ampache/ampache/README.md

 Lastly add `json.server.php` into `/server/`.
 [File](https://github.com/AshotN/ampache/blob/ReactClient/server/json.server.php)

-###FAQ(not really)
+## FAQ(not really)
-**Why must I run locally on 8080?**

-Because I hard-coded localhost:8080 for the API calls, when I fix that you can run it wherever you want

 **Can I run this on an external server?**

-If you enable CORS and change all the API calls in the source code.
+If you enable CORS and change the .env file and build.

+**Can you priotize X feature!**

+Open an issue about it please!

 **Will these instructions work?**